PierrickF/ci-cd-model/README.md

 * [Introduction](#introduction)

 # Introduction
-This project aims at modeling a CI/CD pipeline.
+This Bash script models the development of a web app.